ayrat555/frankenstein/README.md

 It's a complete wrapper for Telegram bot API, and it's up-to-date with version 8.3 of the API.

-Frankenstein's data structures (rust structs and enums) are mapped one-to-one from Telegram bot API objects and method parameters.
+Frankenstein's data structures (Rust structs and enums) are mapped one-to-one from Telegram bot API types and method parameters.

 ## Installation